Jclewis1989/Interactive-Form/README.md

 # Interactive-Form with Complex Form Validation

 Complex Form Validation with JavaScript, HTML and CSS.
-This was originally a Team Tree House Project as part of a JavaScript Tech Degree, however I have taken this knowledge and applied it to several other personal and freelacne projects
+This was originally a Team Tree House Project as part of a JavaScript Tech Degree, however I have taken this knowledge and applied it to several other personal and freelance projects

 ## Getting Started